AhaDNS/Aha.Dns.Statistics/README.md

 #### **Statistics web API function** (HTTP triggered)

-1. A simple GET endpoint to retrieve the summarized statistics for a server over the last 24 hours.
+1. A simple GET endpoint to retrieve the summarized statistics for a server over a given TimeSpan.
 Primarely used by our notifcation project [Aha.Dns.Notifications](https://github.com/AhaDNS/Aha.Dns.Notifications) to post daily updates in our social media accounts.

 ### Aha.Dns.Statistics.WebUI

 An ASP.NET Core web app that shows DNS query statistics for the last 24h.
 Can be seen live at [statistics.ahadns.com](https://statistics.ahadns.com).
 Gets all information from the [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) used to store statistics.

-## Todo

-- Add setup & install instructions.
-- Perhaps create an automated github action to deploy the Azure functions.
-- Create an ARM-template combined with PowerShell to be able to automatically setup the required Azure resources.